The Indianapolis Motor Speedway

 1959 57 Helse Died in practice

-He had a fractured skull, crushed facial bones, and a
+He had a fractured skull, crushed facial

-broken jaw.
-His hlmet was shattered.
+bones, and a broken jaw.
+His hlmet was

-At Methodist Hospital he had a tracheotomy and was put
+At Methodist Hospital he had a tracheotomy

-in an iron lung, for the had lost a large amount of blood
+and was put in an iron lung, for the had lost

-before he was removed from his car.
+removed from his car.
 He died seven

 hours afthe crash.
 He was 32-years-old.

-He was survived by his wife Marilyn (Mandy), his parents
+He was survived by his wife Marilyn (Mandy),

-and one brother.
+his parents and one brother.

 Sunset Memorial Park, Albuquerque, NM